Convex ordering and quantification of quantumness: Ordering Quantum States

-The Definitions~\ref{Def:Preorder}~and~\ref{Def:Eqivalence} provide an order of nonclassical quantum states, which is only based on the convex structure of $\mathcal C$.
-After a mixture of a quantum state with a classical one, the resulting state cannot become more nonclassical than the previous one, cf. Fig.~\ref{Fig:NonclOrder}.
-Further on, in Lemma~\ref{Lem:MinClass} it has been shown that this order delivers that all classical states have the same and minimal nonclassicality.
+The Definitions~\ref{Def:Preorder}~and~\ref{Def:Eqivalence} provide an order of quantum states, which is solely based on the convex structure of $\mathcal C$.
+These definitions highlight the natural assumption that a statistical mixture of a nonclassical state with a classical one cannot become more nonclassical than the initial one, cf. Fig.~\ref{Fig:NonclOrder}.
+Further on, in Proposition~\ref{Lem:MinClass} it has been shown that this order implies that all classical states are the only ones with a minimal nonclassicality.
 The mixing property and the minimality property of classical states are essential for any quantification of nonclassicality.